imufiii/Capstone-INFO6134/README.md

 1. users can save a Team as favourites
 2. users can add and bet on the team scores
 3. ⁠users have an animated splash screen when starting app
-4. ⁠users can add and bet on the team scores
+4. ⁠user can scan qrcode